Law Offices of Osas Iyamu, LLC.

 Parole Duration and Subsequent Steps

 Under this new process, qualifying individuals may be granted parole for up to three years.
 During this period, eligible spouses of U.S. citizens granted parole can file a Form I-485, Application to Register Permanent Residence or Adjust Status, and a concurrent Form I-130, Petition for Alien Relative, if applicable.
-By the end of the parole period, these individuals are expected to have either a pending adjustment application or completed adjustment adjudication.
+By the end of the parole period, these individuals must have either a pending adjustment application or a completed adjustment adjudication.

 Preventing Immigration Scams